 Advantages of Sleeping in a Hammock

-Sleeping in a hammock could be ideal for anybody with back pain caused by a poor mattress.
-Making a hammock your primary sleeping location has other benefits, including the following:
+Sleeping in a hammock could be ideal for anybody with back pain caused by a substandard mattress.
+Making a hammock your main sleeping location has other benefits, including the following:

 Falling Asleep Faster

-The key benefit of sleeping in a hammock is falling asleep sooner.
-Current Biology explains how a gentle swaying motion can ease us from wakefulness to sleep, akin to rocking an infant in a cradle.
+The main benefit of sleeping in a hammock is falling asleep sooner.
+Current Biology explains how gentle swaying can ease us from wakefulness to sleep, akin to rocking an infant in a cradle.

-A hammock is not a cure-all for all causes of insomnia.
-If you have consumed excessive caffeine, the rocking motion of a hammock will only be so effective.
+A hammock isn’t a cure-all for insomnia.
+For example, if you’ve consumed excessive caffeine in a coffee or energy drink, the rocking motion of a hammock will only be so effective.

 While a hammock may promote physical relaxation, it won’t calm a racing mind.
 If stress and anxiety keep you up at night, address these concerns before getting in a hammock to sleep better.

-Sleep comprises 4 stages, which we cycle through multiple times, whether sleeping for 8 hours or just taking an afternoon nap to stave off exhaustion.
+Sleep comprises 4 stages, which we cycle through several times, whether sleeping for 7-8 hours or just taking an afternoon nap to stave off exhaustion.

-However, this data is drawn from the same study, so it focused on naps rather than a whole night’s sleep.
-However, this does suggest that a hammock is good for people that practice segmented sleep over eight-hour sleeping blocks.
+This data is drawn from the same study, so it focused on naps rather than a whole night’s sleep.
+However, a hammock is good for people who practice segmented sleep in 8-hour sleeping blocks.